 Stay with me for a moment while I walk through a couple common reasons to use a fishing shirt and what type of fishing shirt would be suited to each situation.

-Brush protection – is important for hiking in to remote fishing locations.
+Important for hiking into remote fishing locations.
 If you’re taking an off trail hike to get to your favorite fly fishing spot, chances are that you’ll have to fight your way through the brush and weeds.
 A lightweight nylon button up shirt like the Bahama II from Columbia makes a solid choice for this.

 Ventilation is only a major issue in nylon based shirts.
 Remember, polyester allows plenty of air movement.
 So how do we get a good nylon shirt that can protect us from the bugs and brush while still remaining cool and vented?